pablolessa/dibujos_hiperbolicos/README.md

  Point.fromupper(complex)    constructs from a point in the upper half plane (complex number) Point.fromtangent(tangent) constructs from a unit tangent vector (more later)

  Segments can so far only be constructed from two points.
-Al segments are of finite hyperoblic length.
+All segments are of finite hyperoblic length.
  There are so far no half lines or lines but I plan to add classes for them later (good for drawings of of the modular group for example).
 Also a Circle class would be nice.